Jan Fyt: Life

-Fyt's pupils included Pieter Boel and Jaques van de Kerckhove, who both had successful careers abroad.
+Fyt's pupils included Pieter Boel and Jacob van der Kerckhoven, who both had successful careers abroad.
 Pieter Boel's style remained very close to Fyt's.

 Work

 General

 Fyt was a versatile still-life specialist.
 Although better known for his hunting, game and animal pieces he also painted beautiful still life compositions with flowers and fruit.
 He was very prolific and is believed to have produced around 380 paintings, many of them signed and dated.
 His works were sought after by important art collectors of his day and are now in the collections of many leading international museums.
 Most of his work is signed as 'Joannes FYT' and dated.
 His dated work was made in the years 1638 to 1661.